sandipmalii/AI-Monk-InterviewPrep/README.md

 This project is licensed under the MIT License.

 ## 💬 Let’s Connect

-🚀 Built with passion by @sandipmalii
+💻 Built with passion by **[@sandipmalii](https://github.com/sandipmalii)**
+🌟 If you found this project helpful:
-⭐ Star the repo if it helped you — and share it with your friends preparing for interviews!
+⭐ Star the repo
+🔗 Share it with your friends
+💬 Drop a suggestion or feedback anytime!

 ---

-Happy building, Sandip 🚀
+Made with ❤️ | Happy building, Sandip 🚀

 ---

 ## 📦 Getting Started